Mollington, Cheshire: Description

 Mollington is a small semi-rural commuter village of approximately 300 homes, served by St. Oswald's Primary School (formerly Mollington Church of England Primary School) and a village hall.
 All other facilities are now located in other nearby suburbs of Chester following the closure of the village shop and post office.
 Mollington's parish church is located in the neighbouring village of Backford.

 The village is served by two local bus routes, but with an infrequent service most residents move about by private transport.

-Mollington is characterised by tree-lined lanes with grass verges and farm land as well as sizeable family homes.
+Mollington is characterised by tree-lined lanes with grass verges and farmland as well as sizeable family homes.
 It has an open, rolling and green aspect, which made it a pleasant location for the former Mollington Hall, a country house residence, now demolished.
 The old red-brick boundary wall of this substantial estate still remains and is now a feature of the village obvious to those who pass through.
+The Willows, previously the Dower House of Mollington Hall, also remains and is a Grade II listed building, as do the North and South lodges of the estate, built in the early 20th century.
 Neighbouring large houses on the edge of the village are now luxury hotels, including the Mollington Banastre and Crabwall Manor (formerly Crabwall Hall).

+Governance

+Mollington is a civil parish and local government ward, within the unitary authority of Cheshire West and Chester.

+In 2001, it had a population of 2,077, which included the settlements of Backford, Capenhurst, Ledsham and Wervin.

+By 2011 this ward had been combined with Saughall, with a total population of 4,463.

 Sport

-Mollington is home to Mollington Cricket Club (MCC), a village team that plays friendly matches in the north west and Wales.
-Beginning with a one-off match on the school field in the 1980s, the team settled at the Dale Army Camp in Upton, Chester, before relocating to Whitby in Ellesmere Port.
+Mollington is home to Mollington Cricket Club (MCC), a village team that plays friendly matches across Cheshire, the Wirral peninsula and North Wales.
+There is evidence of a Mollington cricket team competing in local fixtures dating back to at least 1903.
+The modern team traces its roots back to the 1980s when villagers organised a supposedly one-off match on the school field.
+As the team started to play more fixtures they settled at the Dale Army Camp in Upton, Chester, before relocating to Whitby in Ellesmere Port.
+Since 2012 the team has had a nomadic existence and just played away games.

-With an annual fixture list of 15 matches, the team has a squad of 20 players picked from the talent pool of Mollington, Backford and Saughall.
-The MCC has played in the Village Cricket Competition and the Cheshire Plate in the past.
+The annual fixtures start towards the end of May and the team play on a midweek day throughout the summer, weather permitting.
+The team takes its players from residents of Mollington, Backford, Saughall and surrounding areas.
+The MCC has previously played in the National Village Competition and the Cheshire Plate.

+Popular culture

+Mollington is name-checked in a song by Half Man Half Biscuit.
+The title of the song is "The Unfortunate Gwatkin" from the Urge for Offal album.
+It makes reference to the fact that the unfortunate victim in the song's narrative was returning from the fictional Pessimist Festival in Mollington.
+The lyrics also mention the nearby churchyard of St Lawrence and Wervin Turnpike.